 Since 2010, the Chicago Teachers Union has recognized that our path forward—while not easy—is clear.
 Our school communities must have a different governing structure, progressive revenue for a new funding formula and a stronger voice for educators in order to secure the schools Chicago children deserve.

 We are working to unwind harmful legislative actions that have created a second-tier school district, and resulted in declining revenue and corrupt governance.
-Over the past month, several CTU-backed bills have passed out committee and need your support to pass out of the House chamber.
+Over the past month, several CTU-backed bills have passed out of the Illinois House and need your support to pass in the Illinois Senate.

-- We must restore the full collective bargaining rights of Chicago educators.
+- The majority of the members—63-54— of the Illinois House of Representatives agree that Chicago Teachers deserve their voice.
+The House advanced HB1253 (Tabares) to the Senate.
+The bill will restore the full collective bargaining rights of Chicago educators.
 In 1995, a Republican-controlled Illinois General Assembly along with a Republican governor enacted legislation that was designed to undermine collective bargaining rights for teachers only in the city of Chicago.
-This legislation contributed greatly to oversized classrooms; the loss of experienced teachers; the decline of Black and Latino teachers through runaway privatization; and created the basis for Gov. Bruce Rauner’s “Turnaround Agenda” and the Senate’s so-called “Grand Bargain.”
-HB1253 (Tabares) will repeal this madness.
-This bill passed out of committee on a partisan roll call and is on the House floor.
+This legislation contributed greatly to oversized classrooms; the loss of experienced teachers; the decline of Black and Latino teachers through runaway privatization.

-If the event information does not appear, click here to open the event in another window.
+If the letter form does not appear, click here to open the letter form in another window.